 Given the variability of the time of spawning, time varying proportions of F and M before spawning are used.
-The time of spawning is calculated for both the western and southern spawning component in each egg survey year as the Julian day where 50% of
+The time of spawning is calculated for both the western and southern spawning component in each egg survey year as the Julian day where 50% of the total egg production has occurred.
+The time of spawning for the whole stock is then taken as the average of the time in these two components (weighted by their respective size).
+Assuming that natural mortality is constant through the year, the proportion of M occurring before spawning is equal to the proportion of the year before spawning time.

 The proportion (per age group) of the catches taken before spawning time are calculated for each survey year as the sum of the quarter 1 catches plus the necessary proportion of the quarter 2 catches (if spawning time occurs in the second quarter) or as the necessary proportion of the catches in the first quarter (if spawning time occurs in the first quarter).
-Proportions of fishing mortality before spawning ( $F{prop}$ ) per age group are then estimated using an optimizer to find the $F{prop}$ value which minimizes the (square of the) difference between the observed proportion of catches before spawning, and the proportion of catches before spawning calculated based on the $M{prop}$ value and F at age values from the last available assessment.
-In order to reduce the effect of the noise in the data, average $F{prop}$ values are calculated by groups of age-classes: ages 1- 2, ages 3-4 and ages 5 and older. $F{prop}$ for age 0 is by convention set to 0.
+Proportions of fishing mortality before spawning (F{prop}) per age group are then estimated using an optimizer to find the F{prop} value which minimizes the (square of the) difference between the observed proportion of catches before spawning, and the proportion of catches before spawning calculated based on the M{prop} value and F at age values from the last available assessment.
+In order to reduce the effect of the noise in the data, average F{prop} values are calculated by groups of ageclasses: ages 1-2, ages 3-4 and ages 5 and older.
+F{prop} for age 0 is by convention set to 0.

-Time-series of $M{prop}$ and of $F{prop}$ at age based on linear interpolation between survey years are used as input to the assessment model.
-The $M{prop}$ and $F{prop}$ values of the latest survey are used for the most recent years, but these values are updated using linear interpolation when a new survey is carried out.
+Time-series of M{prop} and of F{prop} at age based on linear interpolation between survey years are used as input to the assessment model.
+The M{prop} and F{prop} values of the latest survey are used for the most recent years, but these values are updated using linear interpolation when a new survey is carried out.